Real Pool

 Real Pool, known in Japan as EX Billiards (EXビリヤード, Ekkusu Biriyādo), and in Europe as International Cue Club, is a video game developed by Astroll for the PlayStation 2.
 This is a retooling of a Microsoft Windows and Mac OS game, also called Real Pool, which was published by WizardWorks in August 1998.

 A sequel to the game, called Real Pool 2, was released for Windows in 2002.

 Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
-Mike Wolf of Next Generation said of the game, "The uninspired play control and average game modes make this one pool game to avoid."
+Mike Wolf of NextGen said of the game, "The uninspired play control and average game modes make this one pool game to avoid."
 In Japan, Famitsu gave it a score of 26 out of 40.
+GamePro said earlier that the PC version "offers games of 8-Ball, 9-Ball, Straight Pool, Rotation, Carom Billiards, and Bumper Pool, and at first glance, it looks hot.
+Too bad it feels about three years out of date."

+The game sold 200,000 units in the UK in 2005.